michalhercik/rna-visualizer/README.md

 ## Example

-For more complex example that demonstrates all functionality checkout demo [source code](./demo/src).
+For more complex example that demonstrate all functionality checkout demo [source code](./demo/src).

 ```typescript
 import { RnaVis, IRnaInput } from 'rna-visualizer';